The Cloud For Small Business: Components

 Software as a Service (SaaS)

 Software-as-a-Service supplies an online solution that is run and managed by the service provider.
 In most cases, Software-as-a-Service refers to end-user applications.
 A good example of a SaaS product is Salesforce or QuickBooks Online.
 With a SaaS offering you only need to think about how you and your team will use the software.
+SaaS applications are becoming increasingly popular since they relieve a business from worry about maintenance of hardware, scalability, disaster recovery and work-from-anywhere access.

 Regardless of the tools selected to take advantage of the cloud, there is still some physical infrastructure needed for a typical office setting, of any size.
 For example, Internet service requires a router to separate your network, access points are needed to supply Wi-Fi access.
 A firewall is needed to monitor and control incoming and outgoing network traffic.
 Adopting the cloud takes thoughtful planning to understand how to maximize the efficiencies offered, while ensuring there is no compromise to productivity.